arplaboratory/TrajPlanARPL/README.md

 config.yaml
 Standard config
 mav_name - vehicle if you want to loop a vehicle's odometry mav_name/odom inside nav_msgs/odometry type.
-If no odometry is detected it will not automatically lopp the mav_name/odom topic inside
+If no odometry is detected it will not automatically lopp the mav_name/odom topic inside replan - boolean true/false allows replanning

 perch_config.yaml
-visual - true.
+visual - boolean true/false.
 Allows visual feedback to pushed in.
 Will expect Geometry_msgs/Array for AprilTagDetection on topic name "/tag_detections_pose" to use that pose.

 target - 4x4 matrix example given.
 Only the first 3x3 block.
 Will set a desired target if you want to hardcore it.
 This will be applied to the last target.If no target is set then we assume a full stop.
 Will be overrieded by visual if visual is enabled to true.